 – . . . → Read More: The 20th Anniversary of My Bloody Valentine’s Loveless, By Tom Fredrickson

-(Thanks to Tom Fredrickson for sending a link to this golden oldie.)
+(Thanks to Tom Fredrickson, proprietor of the unparalleled music blog, Lost Wax Method, for sending a link to this golden oldie.)

 According to their Wikipedia entry, “The Honeycombs were an English beat/pop group, founded in 1963 in North London.
-The group had one chart-topping hit, the million selling “Have I the Right?”, in 1964… The group’s most distinguishing mark was their female drummer, . . . → Read More: The Honeycombs – Have I the Right?
+The group had one chart-topping hit, the million selling “Have I the Right?”, in 1964… . . . → Read More: The Honeycombs – Have I the Right?